thirdweb-dev/contracts/docs/DropERC721.md

-*Returns the royalty recipient for a particular token Id.*
+*Returns the royalty recipient and bps for a particular token Id.*

 #### Parameters